-In less than a month, my Apple iPad, as I described in Part 1 and Part 2, quickly became an essential writing tool helping me save time building my brand by planning, writing, promoting, and profiting from published books.
+In less than a month, my Apple iPad, quickly became an essential writing tool helping me save time building my brand by planning, writing, promoting, and profiting from published books.

 This is not to say, of course, that the iPad is a replacement for desktop or laptop computers.
 But, the iPad certainly complements them, adding a new dimension of convenience and usability that has recharged the way I work.